VigneshVSV/hololinked/README.md

 - separation of HTTP protocol specification like URL path and HTTP verbs from the API of properties, actions and events and move their customization completely to the HTTP server
 - cookie credentials for authentication - as a workaround until credentials are supported, use `allowed_clients` argument on HTTP server which restricts access based on remote IP supplied with the HTTP headers.
 This wont still help you in public networks or modified/non-standard HTTP clients.

-### Internals

-This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
-A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type, serialization and speed, although HTTP is preferred for networked applications.
-If one is looking for an object oriented approach towards creating components within a control or data acquisition system, or an IoT device, one may consider this package.